This post may contain affiliate links. Read the full disclosure here.

 Cons of growing a Monstera in water

-- It’s a massive ballache
+- It can be massive ballache

 Ok, it isn’t for me, because I have an aquarium.
 Every week or so I replace the water with fresh aquarium water, and do little else.

 But if you don’t have an aquarium, you’ll need to change the water frequently and add fertiliser.
 Whilst you could just use regular fertiliser, plants grown in water need micronutrients as well as the macronutrients usually found in plant fertilisers.
+I recommend using the General Hydroponics Flora series, which you can get on Amazon.

 - You end up with algae

-Algae is unlikely to have a negative effect on your plant, but it looks pretty gross, and is nigh on impossible to prevent.
+Algae is unlikely to have a negative effect on your plant, but it looks pretty gross and is nigh-on impossible to prevent.

 DO NOT be swayed by people that tell you that a fish will help.
 Not only is it cruel to keep a fish in an unfiltered, unheated tank, IT WON’T HELP.